“Success is not final, failure is not fatal: it is the courage to continue that counts.” – Winston Churchill.

 - Learn to exit when necessary: If you find that you are violating a rule, exit the trade…even if you are making a profit.
 If you stay in you are only reinforcing bad behavior.
 Especially if you are making a profit.

 - Hope is a 4 letter word: Refuse to take that trader drug “hopium.”
-It means that you’re gambling and putting your hard earned money up to pure chance.
+It means that you’re putting your hard earned money up to pure chance.
 Remember, there is a reason why Las Vegas is full of casino high rises.
 They don’t call it “Lost Wages” for nothing.

 - Know your risks: Always calculate your risk to reward ratio and stick to the parameters.
 This is the way you can have a 33% hit rate and still be profitable.